murillodigital/murillodigital/content/good_reads/snowball.md

 An exceptional person, followed by a loyal group of faithful, who did not need any true understanding of the way he performed his miraculous feats, simply because of their awe in witnessing the magnitude of the experienced outcome.

-And Buffett as the teacher, speaking in metaphors looking to indirectly lead his faithful following to greener pastures, with the promise of a compounding life where one dollar would become a thousand just like the miracle of the multiplication of bread, while he lives a humble life casted away from the sinful land of wall street.
+And Buffett as the teacher, speaking in metaphors looking to indirectly lead his faithful following to greener pastures, with the promise of a compounding life where one dollar would become a thousand just like the miracle of the multiplication of bread, while he lives a humble life casted away from the sinful land of Wall Street.

 ## A scale of business beyond imagination

 Probably one of the most eye-opening discoveries to me from reading Mr. Buffett's fascinating life, particularly as his fame and wealth progressed, is the dimension at which global business operates.

-I have started companies and have worked with Fortune 500s and have spent time with CEOs and CTOs, but it seems to me I haven't yet really been able to experience to topmost circles of power and influence.
-Spheres exist of extreme wealth, there is a scale of business and lifestyle beyond what most of us have the ability to explore.
+I've been an entrepreneur, have worked with Fortune 500s and have spent time with CEOs and CTOs, but it's evident to me I haven't yet even scratched the surface of the topmost circles of power and influence.

+Spheres exist of extreme wealth, there is a scale of business and lifestyle beyond what most of us have the ability to explore or even imagine.

 The key here is that it is possible to work towards reaching that summit, and it takes a bit of ovarian lottery luck, but also a lot of hard work and *focus*, relentless, infinite focus towards an ambitious goal.